 Moving on, you may have gathered that we absolutely recommend traveling throughout Japan and specifically Kyoto.
 That will include going to several temples and shrines.
 Most temples will cost a little bit of money but the cost is minimal.
 Set aside around $15/day for temples and shrines.
 Maybe allocate slightly more money for a couple of museums or shows along the way.
 Either way, this cost is minimal but it bears mentioning.

 For a couple, this puts a 2 week vacation split between Kyoto, Tokyo and Tokyo Disney Resort around $3,400 before any transportation is factored in.
 Add in a 7-day Rail Pass and it’s closer $4,000.
 Obviously, this isn’t factoring traveling with kids although that price wouldn’t go up by much.
+Likewise, if you’re traveling solo then the cost is more or less cut in half.
 For a family of four, I think a 2 week vacation would be a little above $5,000 before airfare.

 Naturally, airfare is an expensive portion of this plan.
 Save up airline miles or credit card rewards and then the cost is not nearly as daunting.
 Even without those, there are certain flights that aren’t much more than flying stateside.
 Melissa and I saved our credit card rewards up for a year and barely paid anything for our airfare.